Roscosmos presented a plan for deorbiting the ISS: the process will take 2.5 years

-Head of Roscosmos, Dmitry Bakanov, Arrived in the USA to Discuss the Flooding of the ISS and Joint Space Programs with NASA
+Head of Roscosmos Dmitry Bakanov arrived in the USA to discuss the flooding of the ISS and joint space programs with NASA

 Bakanov arrived in Houston for negotiations with NASA management.
 This is the first meeting of the heads of the space agencies of Russia and the United States in eight years.
-The agenda includes the extension of the ISS operation, the cross-flight program, and the safe flooding of the station in the ocean.
+The agenda includes the extension of the ISS operation, the cross-flight program and the safe flooding of the station in the ocean.

 The head of Roscosmos will visit the Lyndon Johnson Space Center, Boeing and SpaceX enterprises, and will also meet with the Crew Dragon crew, which includes Russian cosmonaut Oleg Platonov.
-Earlier, Bakanov announced that Roscosmos and NASA agreed to support the operation of the ISS at least until 2028, and possibly until 2030.
+Earlier, Bakanov said that Roscosmos and NASA agreed to support the operation of the ISS at least until 2028, and possibly until 2030.

-Dmitry Bakanov, Director General of Roscosmos
+Dmitry Bakanov, General Director of Roscosmos

-The ISS has been operating in orbit since 1998.
+The ISS has been in orbit since 1998.
 Its mass is 435 tons, and with ships - up to 470 tons.
 Russia, the USA, Canada, Japan and 10 countries of the European Space Agency participate in the project.

 Read more materials on the topic: